 The Scriptures describe sexual impurity or “uncleanness” as a work of the flesh that keeps one from entering the kingdom of God (Gal 5:19–21; Eph 5:3–6; Col 3:5–7).
 The New Testament lists impurity or “uncleanness” as a distinct action among sexual sins.
 Holiness is the opposite of practicing sexual impurity and other sexual sins like fornication (1 Thess 4:7).
 The Scriptures set sexual impurity apart from fornication, adultery, lewdness, and lust (2 Cor 12:21; Eph 4:19).
 The practice of impurity involves the use of the members of one’s body (Rom 6:19).
-The Bible describes “impurity” to include sexual emissions (Lev 15:32; cf. Gen 38:6–10; Lev 15:16, 18; Deut 23:10).
+The Bible describes “impurity” to include sexual emissions from one’s body (Lev 15:32; cf. Gen 38:6–10; Lev 15:16, 18; Deut 23:10).
 In the New Testament, this impurity is an intentional sexual sin.

 People personally satisfy and fulfill lust by the sin of impurity with the members of one’s body (Rom 6:19).
 Sexual impurity includes self-stimulation.
 Self-stimulation is not a “natural outlet,” but an action that leads to more sins and stirs up lusts (Rom 6:19).
-The sin of sexual impurity comes from the heart and can occur by looking to lust (Matt 5:28; Rom 1:24).
-Sexual impurity is distinct from the heart.
-Those looking to lust struggle with this sexual impurity as lust and sexual impurity links with sexual sins of the heart.
+The sin of sexual impurity comes from the heart and can occur by looking to lust (Matt 5:28).
+Lust in the heart leads to the sin of sexual impurity (Rom 1:24).
+Those looking to lust struggle with sexual impurity as lust and sexual impurity links with sexual sins of the heart.

 People will reject the definition of sexual sins when they reject the standard given by God in His holiness.
 However, the Christian must embrace holiness for salvation (Heb 12:14–16).
 The definition of the sexual sins is set according to the standard of marriage as the created institution for sexual union.
 God created man and woman in His image and for each other.
 God did not create humanity to go against their moral conscience.
 Sexuality is for marriage.